gaqzi/reflections/til/python/use_daemon_threads_to_test_infinite_loop.md

-# Use Daemon Threads to Test Infinite While Loops
+# Use daemon threads to test infinite while loops

 Python's daemon threads are cool.
 A Python script will stop when the main thread is done and only daemon threads are running.
 To test a simple `hello` function that runs indefinitely, you can do the following: